The Forgotten (1973 film)

-The Forgotten (also known as Don't Look in the Basement and Death Ward #13) is a 1973 independent horror film directed by S. F. Brownrigg, written by Tim Pope and starring Bill McGhee, former Playboy model Rosie Holotik, and Annabelle Weenick (credited as Anne MacAdams) about homicidal patients at an insane asylum.
+The Forgotten (Note: Though originally filmed and released as The Forgotten, the film was popularly distributed under several alternative titles, the most well-known being Don't Look in the Basement.
+Other alternative titles include Death Ward #13, Beyond Help, and The Snake Pit.) is a 1973 American horror film directed by S. F. Brownrigg in his directorial debut, written by Tim Pope, and starring Bill McGhee, Rosie Holotik, and Annabelle Weenick (credited as Anne MacAdams).
+Its plot focuses on a young nurse, Charlotte Beale, who takes a job at a rural sanitarium plagued by a series of mysterious murders.